What is a challenger bank or mobile bank?

 In the event of an insolvency, you would be able to claim your funds from this segregated account.

-Revolut applied for a European banking licence in 2017, so once this is in place (expected in the first half of 2018) funds will be protected up to €100,000 under the European Deposit Protection Scheme.
+Revolut applied for a European banking licence in 2017, so once this is in place funds will be protected up to €100,000 under the European Deposit Protection Scheme.

 Not to be confused with the popular classified magazine of the 90's, Loot was set up by 22-year-old Ollie Purdoe and was originally geared towards students who wanted to know how long their loan would last them.